dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 Congratulations!
 You've saved your notebook to GitHub and are ready to tell Dockstore about it.

+.. _create-your-dockstore-yml-file:

 Create Your .dockstore.yml File
 -------------------------------

 To describe your notebook to Dockstore, create a YAML file named ``.dockstore.yml`` in the root directory of your repository.
-When Dockstore you register your notebook, Dockstore will read the ``.dockstore.yml`` file to determine the path to your notebook file (and other information).
+When you register your notebook, Dockstore will read the ``.dockstore.yml`` file to determine the path to your notebook file (and other information).
 For example, a ``.dockstore.yml`` for a simple "hello world" Jupyter notebook might look like:

 .. include:: /assets/templates/notebooks/example-1-name-default-format-language.yml